Ouxiang-Li/SAFE/README.md

 ## 📣 News

-- `2025/12` :star: We organize a comprehensive T2I generation benchmark, [T2I-CoReBench](https://t2i-corebench.github.io/), and release **33 leading models’ generations** ($33 \times 4,320 = 142,560$ fake images in total) as [T2I-CoReBench-Images](https://huggingface.co/datasets/lioooox/T2I-CoReBench-Images), continuously expanding to `diffusion`, `autoregressive`, `unified`, and `closed-source` models.
+- `2025/12` :fire: We organize a comprehensive T2I generation benchmark, [T2I-CoReBench](https://t2i-corebench.github.io/), and release **33 leading models’ generations** ($33 \times 4,320 = 142,560$ fake images in total) as [T2I-CoReBench-Images](https://huggingface.co/datasets/lioooox/T2I-CoReBench-Images), continuously expanding to `diffusion`, `autoregressive`, `unified`, and `closed-source` models.
 We hope this dataset can also benefit research on SID towards the latest advances in image generation.

   | Category             | Models                                                       |
   | -------------------- | ------------------------------------------------------------ |